DominickDeJesus/firebase-gists-manager/README.md

-# firebase-example
+# firebase-gist-manager

-This is an example project for firebase serverless functions.

-## Todo

-- build out authentication
-- add todo routes for CRUD
+The firebase functions implement the backend for github authentication as well as CRUD opperations for a users gists.